equilibriumdata/equilibriumdata.github.io/TCE/niobium.md

 <a  href="https://www.elsevier.com/books/chemistry-of-tantalum-and-niobium-fluoride-compounds/agulyansky/978-0-444-51604-6" target="_blank" rel="noopener">Agulyansky, A., 2004.
 Chemistry of Tantalum and Niobium Fluoride Compounds.
 Elsevier, Amsterdam</a>.

-<a  href="http://pascal-francis.inist.fr/vibad/index.php?action=getRecordDetail&idt=GEODEBRGM6804024119" target="_blank" rel="noopener">Aleksandrov, I.V., 1967.
+Aleksandrov, I.V., 1967.
 Niobium in the carbonate solutions and some considerations on the migration of rare elements under hydrothermal conditions.
 Geochem.
 Int.
-4, 558–566</a>.
+4, 558–566.

 <a  href="//doi.org/10.1021/acs.chemmater.7b05282" target="_blank" rel="noopener">Ali, R.F., Gates, B.D., 2018.
 Synthesis of lithium niobate nanocrystals with size focusing through an Ostwald ripening process.
 Chem.
 Mater.
 30, 2028–2035</a>.